 What to expect

-- Early years teachers work as part of a team with other childcare professionals, especially nursery nurses.
-Although there is no marking to do, there is paperwork, which can often mean some evening and weekend work at home.
+- You will work as part of a team with other childcare professionals, particularly nursery nurses.
+The paperwork involved in the job can often mean some evening and weekend work at home.

 - Self-employment or freelance work is sometimes possible as a supply teacher or as a freelance early years consultant.

-- The constant need for energy, ideas and creativity, as well as the necessary paperwork, can affect home life, as can activities out of work hours.
+- The constant need for energy, ideas and creativity, as well as the necessary paperwork, can affect your home life, as can activities outside of work hours.